Educational Opportunity Program (EOP)

 - Students who have received a New York State high school diploma or its equivalent

 - U.S. citizens or permanent residents who are able to provide a copy of the permanent resident card

 - Families/students who meet the EOP financial eligibility guidelines

-Freshman applicants must: demonstrate a need for financial support; meet the university’s EOP academic criteria; have a minimum high school average of 80; and have taken either the SAT or ACT (this is required).
+Freshman applicants must demonstrate a need for financial support; meet the university’s EOP academic criteria; have a minimum high school average of 80; and have taken either the SAT or the ACT (required).
 GED graduates should have a minimum overall score of 2400.

 Applicants who were previously enrolled in EOP or a similar program (e.g., HEOP, SEEK, College Discovery) are eligible for transfer admission.
-In order to receive consideration for transfer admission to the University at Buffalo, it is recommended that students present a strong record of college study, earning a cumulative grade point average of 2.5 on a 4.0 scale.
-It should be noted, however, that requirements may vary depending on academic program.
-Verification of previous participation in an EOP-type program from each school attended is required of all transfer applicants.
+In order to receive consideration for transfer admission to the University at Buffalo, students must present a strong record of college study, earning a cumulative grade point average of at least 2.5 on a 4.0 scale.
+However, requirements may vary depending on academic program.
+Verification of previous participation in an EOP-type program from each school attended is required.
 Applicants from a CUNY campus will be considered for EOP if they were eligible for such a program but were not selected through the lottery system.

 Last updated: July 15, 2019 12:11 pm EST